Murder of Lauretha Vaird: Trial and conviction

 On October 30, 1996, McGlone and Canty were both sentenced to life in prison without possibility of parole.
 McGlone is an inmate at the State Correctional Institution – Houtzdale and his inmate ID number is DD6864.
 Canty is an inmate at the State Correctional Institution – Mahanoy and his inmate ID number is DD6842.
 Roney was identified as the actual killer of Vaird, as he had been the one to fire the gun that killed her.
 On October 30, 1996, Roney was found guilty of first-degree murder, three counts of robbery, conspiracy, aggravated assault, burglary and possession of an instrument of crime.
 On November 1, 1996, he received the death penalty for murdering Vaird.
 He is currently on death row awaiting execution and is an inmate at the State Correctional Institution – Greene.
 His inmate ID number is DF1973.

 On January 10, 2006, Roney's death warrant was signed by Pennsylvania Governor Ed Rendell and his execution date was set for March 9, 2006 (Rendell was Philadelphia's Mayor at the time of the robbery/murder).
-He was granted a stay of execution from Pennsylvania Judge Gary Glazer on February 1, 2006, until all post-conviction litigation was resolved.
+He was granted a stay of execution on February 1, 2006, until all post-conviction litigation was resolved.
 His execution was set for January 8, 2015, but he was granted another stay of execution by Pennsylvania Judge Luis Felipe Restrepo on December 5, 2014.